NFL's 32 top surprises, and rating whether each will continue

 The surprise: Prince Amukamara as a takeaway machine.

 The verdict: MIRAGE.
 Amukamara had a pick-six in Chicago's Week 2 victory over Seattle, but his last interception before that came in 2015.
-Amukamara, an established veteran who the Bears signed to a three-year extension in the offseason, now has eight interceptions in his eight NFL seasons.
+Amukamara, an established veteran whom the Bears signed to a three-year extension in the offseason, now has eight interceptions in his eight NFL seasons.
 It's highly unlikely he'll finish the year with five or six picks.
-It is possible, however, that given the Bears' formidable pass rush, Amukamara could match his career-high of three interceptions in a season, which came in 2014. -- Jeff Dickerson
+It is possible, however, that given the Bears' formidable pass rush, Amukamara could match his career high of three interceptions in a season, which came in 2014. -- Jeff Dickerson

 Detroit Lions